epogrebnyak/econometrics-navigator/docs/topics/max-likelihood.md

 **Solution steps:**

-1. collect observations `X = (x₁, x₂, ..., xₙ)`
+1. Collect observations `X = (x₁, x₂, ..., xₙ)`
-2. make a decision which probability density function `f(x, θ)` is appropriate for this data
+2. Make a decision about which probability density function `f(x, θ)` is appropriate for this data
-3. compose joint probability of observations as a function of `θ`:
+3. Compose joint probability of observations as a function of `θ`:
    `L(θ) = f(x₁, θ)·f(x₂, θ)· ...·f(xₙ, θ)`.
-4. Come to terms with a principle "if we observed this event, we consider it was the most probable outcome of all possible events in this distribution"
+4. Come to terms with a principle "if we really did observe this event, it was the most probable outcome of all possible events given this distribution"
 5. Find which `θ` maiximises joint probability of observations